replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 `videoId` is an id which you have set in video feed provided in ColorTv dashboard.
 `watchedSeconds` is a watched duration of video with given id.

-You should use first method only to report `VIDEO_STOPPED` event, or some custom events which you need to know the time they happened.
+You should use the first method only to report `VIDEO_STOPPED` event, or some custom events which you need to know the time they happened.
 Second method should be used to report `VIDEO_STARTED`, `VIDEO_COMPLETED` events, or some custom events which aren't related to moment in the video.

 ##INSTALL_REFERRER Conflict